swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-use-a-self-hosted-cicd-pipeline.md

-# Chapter 17 - Train the model on a Kubernetes pod
+# Chapter 17 - Use a self-hosted CI/CD pipeline

 ## Introduction